nrfconnect/sdk-nrf/applications/nrf_desktop/README.rst

 The nRF Desktop peripheral that integrates Fast Pair behaves as follows:

   * The dongle peer does not use the Fast Pair advertising payload.
+  * The bond erase operation is enabled for the dongle peer.
+    This will let you change the bonded Bluetooth Central.
   * If the used Bluetooth local identity has no bonds, the device advertises in pairing mode, and the Fast Pair discoverable advertising is used.
     This allows to pair with the nRF Desktop device using both Fast Pair and normal Bluetooth pairing flows.
     This advertising payload is also used during the erase advertising.